Mbed-TLS/TF-PSA-Crypto/docs/architecture/psa-crypto-repository.md

 The PSA-Crypto repository provides a reference implementation of the [PSA Cryptography API] (https://arm-software.github.io/psa-api).
-This encompasses the on-going extensions to the PSA Cryptography API like currently PAKE.
+This encompasses the on-going extensions to the PSA Cryptography API like PAKE.
 It is a reference implementation in the sense that it implements most features, and it is where new features are usually tried out.

-The PSA Cryptography API reference implementation is organized around the [PSA Cryptography driver interface](https://github.com/Mbed-TLS/mbedtls/blob/development/docs/proposed/psa-driver-interface.md) aiming to ease the support of cryptographic accelerators and processors.
+The PSA Cryptography API reference implementation is organized around the [PSA Cryptography driver interface](https://github.com/Mbed-TLS/mbedtls/blob/development/docs/proposed/psa-driver-interface.md) which aims to ease the support of cryptographic accelerators and processors.

 ## Requirements